g0dspeak/keno/README.md

 ### Contribution guidelines ###

 * This game is just a simulation of a real game.
-* This game does not have the ability to win real money.
+* This game does not give the ability to win real money.
 * It has been created to make counting the chances for the hypothetical win

 ### Who do I talk to? ###